Is Water A Mixture Compound Or Element

 Water is a compound.
 A water molecule consists of two hydrogen atoms and one oxygen atom, chemically bonded together.
 Its chemical formula is H₂O, which indicates this precise arrangement.
 The chemical bonds holding the hydrogen and oxygen atoms together are covalent bonds, meaning that the atoms share electrons to achieve a stable electron configuration.
 This sharing of electrons creates a strong and stable bond, defining the properties of water as a unique substance.

 Mixtures are combinations of two or more substances that are physically combined but not chemically bonded.
 There are two main types of mixtures: homogeneous and heterogeneous.
 Homogeneous mixtures have a uniform composition throughout, meaning the substances are evenly distributed.
-Examples include saltwater or air.
+Practically speaking, examples include saltwater or air.
 Heterogeneous mixtures, on the other hand, have a non-uniform composition, where the substances are not evenly distributed, such as sand and water or oil and water.

 Trends and Latest Developments